 Some companies charge a flat rate for all services, while others may offer discounts for larger projects.
 It is also important to compare the prices of similar services from different roofing companies.
 For example, if you are looking to have a new roof installed, get an idea about the prices by calling at least three companies in your area.

-Additionally, it is crucial to consider the quality of the service provided by the contractors.
+Additionally, it is crucial to consider the quality of the service provided by the contractors – do your research!
+For example, you can search for roofers in your own community and check reviews; I found a great one simply by googling “Burlington roofing contractor.”
 Some may be better equipped to handle more complex projects than others.
 It is also important to evaluate the company's reputation and whether or not they have a good track record.
 Other tips that may be helpful are the following:

 - Ask Around